Sessions won't say if Assange charges could lead to prosecution of journalists

 "That's speculative, and I'm not able to comment on that," Sessions said in an interview on CNN.

-"I think I understood your question," he added, before telling anchor Kate Bolduan that he was having "a little difficult hearing" her.
+"I think I understood your question," he added, before telling anchor Kate Bolduan that he was having "a little difficulty hearing" her.

 But Sessions gave the same non-answer when he was asked a similar question during an interview on MSNBC later in the morning.